mptyl/bacopilot/prompts/Prompt Templates/Predefined Questions Prompt.md

 {{QUESTIONS}}
 -------------
 As first message show the list of generated questions and start asking them one at a time, waiting for the human to respond to each question before proceeding.
 Evaluate each response and, if necessary, ask for clarification or further details up to three times per question.

 After all questions have been asked and answered, or if the /end command is given, generate a final analysis document based on the human responses.

 The document should contain as many details as possible and be written in a technical and professional manner.

-Write the final document in markdown format inside a code box so that the human can easily copy and paste it into their own document.
+Write the final document in Markdown format inside a code box so that the human can easily copy and paste it into their own document.

 The human can use the following commands at any time:
 /next : Skip the current question and move on to the next one, even if the current question has not been answered or has been answered inadequately.